RealAI-RAI/Out-of-Label-Hazards-in-Autonomous-Driving/README.md

 ## **Features**
 1. **Object Detection**: Detect objects in video frames using a pre-trained YOLO model.
 2. **Hazard Identification**: Identify the most probable hazard and generate captions for it using the BLIP model.
-3. **Driver State Analysis**: Analyze driver behavior using LSTM and frame-based distance metrics to detect changes in driver state.
+3. **Driver State Analysis**: Analyse driver behavior using LSTM and frame-based distance metrics to detect changes in driver state.
-4. **Parallel Processing**: Utilize multi-threading for efficient processing of multiple videos simultaneously.
+4. **Parallel Processing**: Utilise multi-threading for efficient processing of multiple videos simultaneously.
 5. **Results Logging**: Outputs structured results to a CSV file for further analysis.